<interpreter> <scriptfile>

 rows[4]['map']

-Write a Python script to load the contents of the file edgehostnames.csv
+Write a Python script to load the contents of the file edgehostnames.csv and

 print the recordName attribute of all lines whose ‘securityType’ attribute